gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

+= XXX =
+* javascript expiration : use UTC timestamp instead of remaining sec

 = 1.5.0 =

 * tracks from live playlists are now saved as regular posts (with the community user as author) and flushed at each tracklist refresh